paraswaykole/slashbase/README.md

 1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract the zip.
 2. Double click the Slashbase file to open the app on Window and MacOS.
 For linux, run `./Slashbase` on terminal to start the app.

-On Mac if you see the error message popup:

-- Open terminal and run `xattr -cr /path/to/Slashbase.app` and then run the app.

 ## Build from source

 Follow the steps build & start the app: